WeirdCuttlefish/highschool-cs-guide/README.md

 8. **Summer Programs** - Own section
 ## Academics
 ### Classwork
 If your school offers any of the AP Computer Science courses, take it.
 I highly reccomend taking the most advanced math course you can.
 Email your counselors about dual enrollment possibilities.
-The earlier and more you take dual enrollment the faster you'll be able to go into the industry.
+The earlier and more you take dual enrollment the faster you'll be able to go into the industry. <br>
+Highly reccomend taking Discrete Structures and Data Structures/Algorithms to see if CS is your thing.
+(Even if you struggle with them CS can still be your thing)
 ### College
 I failed miserably at college admission so I can't really help you here.
 While companies like prestigious colleges, there are a million other ways to demonstrate your ability.
 ## Research